 While awarding semester credit hours typically occurs for instruction delivered in accordance with an institution's standard semester calendar, it may also occur for instruction that may not follow the typical pattern of an institution's standard semester calendar as long as the criteria for awarding such credit is met.

-It is the intent of Good Samaritan College of Nursing and Health Science to treat its students in a fair and equitable manner.
-With appropriate, consistent, and considerate handling, problems can and should be resolved without undertaking a formal grievance.
-However, a formal grievance procedure --detailed in the Student Handbook--may be used to resolve problems (see GSC Web Site/Student Services/Policies).
+It is the intent of Good Samaritan College to treat its students in a fair and equitable manner.
+With appropriate, consistent, and considerate handling, student – college related problems can and should be resolved without undertaking a formal grievance.
+However, when desired, a grievance procedure detailed in the Student Grievance Policies may be used to resolve problems (see GSC Web Site/Student Services/Policies).